ckkim-rv/whale_summer2020/README.md

 - Summer project from 2020.
 Worked with Professor Steve Wang and Horace Shew, all from Swarthmore College.
 Previous contributors are mentioned in the Rcode.
 - In this project, we predict the population size of North Atlantic Whales, an endangered large species.
 - Data is pulled from NARWC
+# Parsing Code
+- First half of the project, where we transform the dataset model from sighting-level to whale-level
+  - Sighting-level: each entry is a sighting of a whale, thus there could be multiple entries for the same individual whale
+  - Whale-level: each entry is unique to a whale, identified by callouses and patterns on their back
 # Rcode
 - Main portion of the project.
 Converts sighting-level dataset to a whale-level datset (i.e. so that each entry is unique to one whale),
 - Logistic regression model that would adjust individual whales' pre-calculated survival rates.